Using Cursor for Code Reviews

 Enter ChatGPT

-Let me get this out of the way: LLMs are not for the production of anything of value.
+Let me get this out of the way: LLMs are, currently and on their own, not for the production of anything of value.
 Even as dumb tools they tend to be about as useful as autocomplete.
 If I’m on a company website and see that they use AI “art” even for splash images, I make a note not to interact with or give money in any way to those companies.
 What’s more, the techbro inclination to disregard or belittle the arts so much as to try and automate them away with fancy Markov chains shows only how bereft these people are in imagination, in spirit, and in character.

 That said, LLMs do have a use.
 And what better use, as a souped-up autocomplete, than a recommendation engine?